Skip to Content

 On this cruise though, it was very different.

-The sail-ins and sail-outs in Norway are often hours long and being able to wake up in the morning and walk a meter or two to the balcony was amazing.
+The sail-ins and sail-outs in Norway are often hours long and being able to wake up in the morning and walk a metre or two to the balcony was amazing.

 norwegian fjord cruise view from balcony emma cruises in geiranger

-We had two chairs and a table on the balcony and because we had paid for it, I wanted to use the balcony as much as possible.
+We had two chairs and a table on the balcony.
+Because we had paid for it, I wanted to use the balcony as much as possible.

-I’m happy to say that the curtains were fantastic and we were never woken up by the light.
+I’m happy to say that the curtains were fantastic and the light never woke us up.

-It was a little bit odd to be in the cabin, maybe watching TV or something and you think ‘hmm, I wonder if it’s still light outside, it’s 11 pm surely not’ you open the curtain, and its just like daytime.
+It was a little bit odd to be in the cabin, maybe watching TV or something, and you think, ‘Hmm, I wonder if it’s still light outside.
+It’s 11 p.m., surely not.’
+You then open the curtains – and it’s just like daytime.

 We Used Our TV For Lots of Things